imohammedh/Notevo/README.md

  [] fix the code Highlight in the editer

+ [] add the feedback mewnu item in the user dropdown menu in the sidebar

+ [] complete the ui for theuser account and settings

  [!Done] fix the caching

  [!Done] change the rename stff in the workingspace route